Alejogb1/job-board/blog-data/how-do-i-get-auto-formatting-to-work-within-aws-cloud9-ide-for-a-rails-application.md

 id: "how-do-i-get-auto-formatting-to-work-within-aws-cloud9-ide-for-a-rails-application"
 ---

-alright, so you're having trouble getting auto-formatting to play nice with your rails app in cloud9, i've been there, spent countless hours tweaking configurations, feels like forever ago. it's one of those things that should be straightforward, but sometimes it just isn't, especially when you're deep into a project and have a complex setup. i remember back in the day working on this huge rails project, we had like, what, 20 developers? each with their own style. it was chaos, pure, unadulterated formatting chaos. we ended up manually fixing things in code review. what a drag! lets avoid that.
+, so you're having trouble getting auto-formatting to play nice with your rails app in cloud9, i've been there, spent countless hours tweaking configurations, feels like forever ago. it's one of those things that should be straightforward, but sometimes it just isn't, especially when you're deep into a project and have a complex setup. i remember back in the day working on this huge rails project, we had like, what, 20 developers? each with their own style. it was chaos, pure, unadulterated formatting chaos. we ended up manually fixing things in code review. what a drag! lets avoid that.

 let's break it down. from what i've seen, cloud9 is pretty good with some things but getting your auto-formatting just so requires a bit of a poke. first thing, are you talking about formatting on save or something more real-time? either way, it's all about configuration, that's where we need to look.